 Some vaporizers are considered more efficient than others, but this is typically achieved by keeping the vaporization temperature low and the load small.
 This improves taste and yields smoother, tastier vapor.
 Users who are converting from combustion often want the thicker vapor that comes only at higher temperatures, but the disadvantage of this is harsher vapor and faster consumption.

-Because aromatherapy with a vaporizer is easily misinterpreted, some users need to be concerned about discretion.
+Because vaporizing can be easily misinterpreted, some users need to be concerned about discretion.
 Small portable vaporizers are readily concealed, and some are designed to resemble other items so as not to attract attention.
 Other vaporizers are designed to blend into the décor, and can even be attractive pieces of art.
 If discretion is important to you, consider how easily and quickly the device can be put away.